cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 A DLP solution SHALL be used.

 <!--Policy: MS.EXO.8.1v2; Criticality: SHALL -->
 - _Rationale:_ Users may inadvertently disclose sensitive information to unauthorized individuals.
-A DLP solution can detect the presence of sensitive information in Exchange Online and block access to all but authorized entities.
+A DLP solution may detect the presence of sensitive information in Exchange Online and block access to unauthorized entities.
 - _Last modified:_ May 2024

 #### MS.EXO.8.2v2